prody/ProDy/doc/examples/measure/alignment.rst

 Output
 -------------------------------------------------------------------------------

-Output is a :class:`~prody.atomic.AtomGroup` instance whose coordinate sets are superposed on the the active coordinate set selected by the user.
+Output is a :class:`~.AtomGroup` instance whose coordinate sets are superposed on the the active coordinate set selected by the user.

 ProDy Code